quartiq/miniconf/miniconf_mqtt/README.md

 ## Limitations

-- The MM2 wire protocol is small and opinionated.
-One MQTT prefix is assumed to have one authoritative device publisher.
+- One MQTT prefix is assumed to have one authoritative device publisher.
 - Publication is incremental, not atomic.
 Clients must treat retained `alive` as the authority for `epoch` and `schema_rev`.
 - `Startup::step() -> Ok(true)` means startup completed, including schema/settings ACKs,